Skip to content

 Now you have developed your list of keywords and determined the best opportunities, it’s time to dig into your content strategy.
 But you can’t slap a few words together and hope to make an impression.

-If you want to stick out from what's already on the web, you need to create something that is better than what is already out there.
+If you want to stand out from what's already on the web, you need to create something that is better than what is already out there.
 Take a unique approach, be interesting, and infuse your company’s personality into your writing.
-If you want to gain attention from your readers, do something that is worth their attention like inserting a really great infographic that illustrates your content in a more meaningful and compelling way.
+If you want to gain attention from your readers, do something worth their attention, like inserting a great infographic that illustrates your content in a more meaningful and compelling way.

 4. Include Your Keyword in the Title of the Page

-When Google goes to find pages that fit with a user’s search term, it first has to scan your page and determine what’s relevant so then it knows how and when to recommend your page to search traffic.
+When Google finds pages that fit with a user’s search term, it first has to scan your page and determine what’s relevant so it knows how and when to recommend your page to search traffic.
 As with any reader who may look for the main points of a webpage, blog post, or article, it will go straight to the most important text first, which would be the page or blog post title with an H1 tag.

 Say your keyword is “SEO Tips.”
 You'll want that exact keyword – not a variation – to appear in the page's title.
 Your headline should read “10 Great SEO Tips,” not “10 Tips for Great SEO.”
 While any reader could see they are pushing more or less the same idea, the second title will not trigger an immediate connection for your keyword.